sandeepc/sandeepc.github.io/_posts/2013-08-07-Hackathon-Protips.md

 This was not one that i had thought about but the more experienced folks came with a change of clothes.
 After 18 hours of work a toothbrush and fresh clothes could be the Edge that you need.

-###Team: Pick for the complementary and overlapping skills.
+###People: Pick for the complementary and overlapping skills.
 Some teams had devs who were waiting for the designers a chunk of the time and designers who were bored in the second half.
 For us,  with all three us beign able to code, design and present to varying levels - We could jump between dev, design and dev-ops to make sure everything was progressing on schedule.
 I am definitely grateful to have such talented friends.

 Anyway, We're off to the finals today.. wish us luck!